lucidrains/gateloop-transformer/README.md

 Update 10: and it got passed by attention, at least, assuming the implementation in the repo is correct.

+Update 11: I'm seeing a steady improvement increasing the head dimension, so I no longer believe max-heads is optimal.
+Increasing the head dimension brings us right back to linear attention and needing the fused CUDA kernel.

 ### Appreciation